 This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

-With 20km in length, Loch Maree is the 4th largest freshwater lochs in Scotland... and one of the most beautiful lochs in Scotland !
+With 20km in length, Loch Maree is the 4th largest freshwater loch in Scotland... and one of the most beautiful lochs in Scotland!

 It is a wild protected area between the forest of the Beinn Eighe Nature Reserve and the Slioch Mountain on the other side.

-Loch Maree Scotland is famous for its stunning scenery and rare plants and animals, as as for its wooded islands.
+Loch Maree Scotland is famous for its stunning scenery and rare plants and animals, and also for its wooded islands.